-Mexican Casserole with Ground Beef, Black Beans, and Tomatoes
+Mexican Casserole with Beef, Beans, and Chiles

 This recipe was definitely inspired by the Layered Mexican Casserole with Chicken, Green Chiles, Pinto Beans, and Cheese, but if you’ve tried that one I think you will find this recipe is quite different.
 I do warn you that this casserole is definitely spicier, which is one reason it tastes so great with a dollop of low-fat sour cream, but if you’re cooking for a family I’ll share how to tone down the heat.

 What kind of chiles did I use for this recipe?

 One reason this recipe is spicy is because it uses Whole Roasted Green Chiles (affiliate link) between the layers, plus green chile enchilada sauce.
 You can omit the extra layer of green chiles in the middle of the casserole and use those extra green chiles to make something else with green chiles if you want less spice.
 And be careful to buy mild whole green chiles and not whole jalapenos to make this!
 I love Hatch Green Chile Enchilada Sauce (affiliate link) which is gluten-free, but there are other good brands, but ff you’re cooking for kids, use MILD green chile enchilada sauce.

 How to Make Mexican Casserole with Beef, Beans, and Chiles:

 (Scroll down for complete recipe with nutritional information.)

 - Dump green chiles into a colander and let them drain.
 When the chiles are drained, remove to cutting board and rinse and drain black beans.

 - Heat 2 tsp. olive oil and cook onions until they’re starting to brown.